-In 2013-2015 portions of the Marihuana for Medical Purposes Regulations (MMPR) became effective in Canada.
+In 2013-2015, the Marijuana for Medical Purposes Regulations (MMPR) went into effect in Canada.
 Under the supervision of Health Canada, the health care practitioners could prescribe, and the patients could receive cannabis prescriptions in the clinic.
-But clinics’ capacity turned out to be insufficient for all the patients requiring such specific treatment.
-Our client established a network of clinics specializing in cannabis prescriptions called Natural Health Services to solve this problem.
-Natural Health Services quickly became popular.
-At that time, they had complex and imperfect user scheduling capabilities.
-So, user experience suffered, call centre inquiries were unnecessarily inflated, and the technology team’s burden was high to maintain an acceptable continuity of service.
+But clinics’ capacity was insufficient for all the patients requiring such specific treatment.
+Our client established a network of seven clinics in Canada intended to provide medical cannabis called Natural Health Services.
+The company connects patients with safe and effective medical cannabis products through Licensed Producers.
+It has in-house physicians and nurse practitioners specializing in the endocannabinoid system providing expert consultation, education, and patient recommendations.

-The Digicode team also managed to implement automatic generation and sending of prescriptions to the manufacturer for the subsequent delivery of the drug to the patient.
-Another feature was the automatic sending of reports to Health Canada to receive compensation for hospitalized patients.
+Also, our team implemented automatic generation and sending of prescriptions to the manufacturer for the subsequent drug delivery to the patient.
+Another feature was automatically sending reports to Health Canada to receive compensation for hospitalized patients.

 As soon as the new functionality was deployed, the test engineers tested whether these features worked as intended.

 As a result, Digicode successfully delivered a brand-new healthcare software that reduces the offices’ downtime, optimizes the workload of doctors and provides exceptional patient experience.

 Being pleased with the technical skills of Digicode’s medical software development team and smooth project communication, NHS continued the collaboration.
 They entrusted Digicode with a year-and-a-half project to support the developed software to connect an increasing number of clinics to the system.
 At the moment, the system continuously supports more than 35 clinics.
 NHS has more than 150,000 active medical documents and connected 95,000 active patients with safe and legal products through Health Canada-regulated Licensed Producers.